rothoma2/LibreSIEM/RFQ-01-LibreSIEM-HLD.md

 - LLM Explainer.
 LLMs are very good with Text and content.
 The LLM explainer takes a series of Related Events, belonging to the Same Detection and generated a Explainable Hyphothesis as to the Kill Chain, that will be able to be shared and understood by the Analyst.

-- Log Collector (Graylog) Is the core of the System.
+- Log Collector (ELK) Is the core of the System.
 Here it collects Security Events as Log lines of text, with tokenized inpus to make posible efficient search.

 - Index.
 Lucene Index to allow for fast queries of Terms into log storage.
 Abstracted by Graylog.